Atlanta, GA, Schools with Sewing Classes

-The Bachelor of Fine Arts program requires 180 quarter hours (or 120 semester hours) to complete and includes a substantial art foundation and a general education core.
+The Bachelor of Fine Arts program requires 180 quarter hours to complete and includes a substantial art foundation and a general education core.
 Coursework specific to the art foundation covers topics in basic and life drawing, color theory, creative thinking and design.
 The requirements for the major also include courses in beginning and advanced fashion sketching and three sequential courses in apparel development.

 This program culminates in the development of a senior collection and a portfolio.
-Students also have the opportunity to participate in a mentorship program or pursue an internship with companies like Abercrombie & Fitch, Betsey Johnson or Gap Inc.
+Students also have the opportunity to participate in a mentorship program or to pursue an internship.

-The Master of Arts program requires 45 quarter hours (approximately 30 semester hours) of coursework and can be completed in one year.
+The Master of Arts program requires 45 quarter hours of coursework, although additional courses may be assigned.
 Course topics are similar to the ones found in the undergraduate program, and students pursue training in design and development, drawing, illustration, contemporary art and forecasting.
 Through a 2-course studio sequence, they can also have the opportunity to refine their garment construction and sewing skills.
 Additional requirements include a final project and an advanced elective.

-Students in this program must complete 90 quarter hours (approximately 60 semester hours) of coursework.
-The curriculum incorporates all of the same courses found in the 1-year program, including the fashion studios.
+Students in this program must complete at least 90 quarter hours of coursework, and additional requirements may be added.
+The curriculum incorporates all of the same courses found in the MA program, including the fashion studios.
 Students also have the chance to take additional courses in fashion studies and theory, art criticism and fashion promotion.
-Final requirements include a field internship, a teaching internship and a thesis.
+Final requirements include a teaching or field internship and a thesis.

 Other School Options

-Along with the schools highlighted above, Spelman College in Atlanta offers a major in drama that includes an elective or rotating course in costume design.
+Along with the schools highlighted above, Spelman College in Atlanta offers a major in drama that has been known to offer an elective or rotating course in costume design.